ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 A wave contains a single host or multiple hosts that are migrated.
 For this migration, you need to create one or more waves, provide information about the hosts in the wave, and then start the wave.

-1. In the RackWare web console, navigate to **Replication > Waves**.
+1. In the RackWare web console, go to **Replication > Waves**.
 2. When you create a wave, select **Target Type** as **Autoprovision**.
 3. Enter source and target details.

-If the source machine has a Linux&reg; operating system and it has a boot volume greater than 100 GB, then leave ‘Provision disk’ textbox empty and select **Convert to LVM** option.
-This creates additional disk of required size and will convert all eligible volumes to LVM on the target.
+If the source server has a Linux&reg; operating system and it has a boot volume greater than 100 GB, then leave the ‘Provision disk’ textbox empty and select the **Convert to LVM** option.
+This creates additional disk of required size and converts all eligible volumes to LVM on the target.
 In case of Windows, no action is required.
 It is taken care automatically by RMM.
 {: note}

 4. After you enter your source and target information, you need to provide your {{site.data.keyword.vpc_short}} information.